lunchbag/hugo-blog/content/posts/the-biggest-mistakes-i-ve-made-with-lunch-money-so-far.md

 About an hour into the launch, I started to get notifications and emails that users couldn't connect their accounts via Plaid, our third-party banking importer.
 In a state of panic, I spammed their support channel and the two friends I know who worked there, crying for help.
 That is until I realized that it was my own dumb fault because I accidentally left my Plaid environment set to development which only supported 100 connected accounts.
 My free test accounts which I had been diligently rationing up until this point had been depleted and Plaid was rightfully denying any new connections.

-<p class="tip">Lesson learned: Have tests in place to check critical environment variables are properly set before deploying to production</p>
+<p class="tip"><b>Lesson learned: Have tests in place to check critical environment variables are properly set before deploying to production</b></p>

 ![](/uploads/Screen Shot 2020-02-18 at 8.23.37 PM.png)<span class="caption">A simple test could have saved me a ton of headache</span>

 Next, I ran into issues with a third-party email service provider, Sendgrid.
 I was using Sendgrid to send confirmation emails to new users as they signed up for Lunch Money.
 The issue was twofold which I discovered while prematurely celebrating the first fix.
 I had hit my 100 emails per day limit due to being on the free plan, so I quickly upgraded to a paid plan only to find out that Sendgrid was also rate-limiting me!
 Thankfully, this was quickly resolved through their responsive support chat.

-<p class="tip">Lessons learned: Ensure your current plans with third-party services you depend on are sufficient, and monitor usage on launch day to catch issues before they arise</p>
+<p class="tip"><b>Lessons learned: Ensure your current plans with third-party services you depend on are sufficient, and monitor usage on launch day to catch issues before they arise</b></p>

 Side note: Lunch Money's launch was by-and-large unplanned and accidental.
 If you want to read the "full story" of the launch, [check out the Indie Hackers post](https://www.indiehackers.com/product/lunch-money/got-on-front-page-of-hacker-news-today--LnVqxbaYPHu7vsPBx39) I had written at the end of the day.